knmnyn/hugo-blox/content/authors/sunamkim/_index.md

 ---
 # Display name
-title: Dongyuan Lu
+title: Su Nam Kim

 # Full Name (for SEO)
-first_name: Dongyuan
+first_name: Su Nam
-last_name: Lu
+last_name: Kim

 # Is this the primary user of the site?
 superuser: false